Arendelle | Anna | Elsa | Hans | Weselton | Northuldra | Magical Creatures | Animals | Extended Media | A Frozen Heart Exclusive

 - Perpetual Smiler: About 99% of his screentime has him with a smile on his face.

 - Personal Raincloud: Elsa gives Olaf a personal flurry once the eternal winter ends, so he can enjoy the season without melting.
-It's gone come the sequel, where Elsa's powers have gotten stronger and she's given him a new permafrost to keep him solid without it.
+It's gone come the sequel, where Elsa has figured out how to create a new permafrost to keep him solid without it.

 - The Pollyanna: Despite all the injuries he suffers, he never loses his optimism.
 Even as he melts under the summer sun after Elsa restores the climate, he's cheerful (though Elsa quickly rectifies that with an endless winter in microcosm just for Olaf).